EvanBalster/pleb/README.md

 * **READ** data by making a request with an empty `std::any` object.
 * **UPDATE** data by making a request to the object with a new value or patch data.
 * **DELETE** data by making a request to the object with a tag type.

+The push-pull messaging pattern is a specialization of the request pattern where no `std::future` is provided and thus no reply is possible.
+This typically yields a performance advantage, and may affect the choice of protocol used to fulfill networked requests.